adfinis/virtesk/doc/amoothei-infrastructure-server.rst

     Enter it again:
     -bash-4.2$ exit

-| The user vdi-dbadmin will be used by the system administrator (you!)
-  to administer the database and to change the VM-to-TC-mapping.
+The user vdi-dbadmin will be used by the system administrator (you!) to administer the database and to change the VM-to-TC-mapping. |br|
-| The password for the user vdi-readonly needs to be configured in
+The password for the user vdi-readonly needs to be configured in amoothei-tc-connectspice.
-  amoothei-tc-connectspice.
 It is used to determine the VM that should be displayed on a TC.

 Creating database, grant permissions.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~